OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

 2. Edit the `truffle-config.js`:

     - Import `arb-provider-truffle` and set the mnemonic at the top of the file.
-This mnemonic is used to set the of your contract's constructor when migrating.:
+This mnemonic is used to set the caller of your contract's constructor when migrating.:

         ```js
         const ArbProvider = require("arb-provider-truffle");